-Outdoor psychotherapy and counselling sessions on the large beautiful ancient Hampstead Heath, London – the only one of its kind in London
+- Outdoor psychotherapy and counselling sessions on the beautiful ancient Hampstead Heath, London – unique eco-therapeutic approach in London

 Walk & Talk is just what it says, instead of working online or sitting in an office we talk AND we walk.
 It combines professional psychotherapeutic support with moving the body in nature.
 Amongst the ancient trees this can be deeply calming and provide food for spirit and soul.
 It can feel often more relaxing and meditative.
 It encourages healthy activity for adolescents and adults, and it gets people ‘moving’ – both metaphorically and literally.